cappymayor/atlantis-setup/README.md

   - Please keep the token safe.

 ## Step 6
-- Create a start.sh file with the below to start your atlantis application
+- Create a start.sh file in any directory of your choice with the below to start your atlantis application
 ```
 #!/bin/bash
 URL="Your ngrok url in Step 1"